mckuhei/ShowSpawnTime/README.md

 ****
 ## Updates Logs

+### Update 2.0.3 2024/3/23
+· Fixed mod not working for Simplified Chinese and Traditional Chinese.
+· Fixed Powerups not cancelling displaying at boss round.
+· Fixed wrong tips about Giants&The Old Ones waves.
+· Fixed some of crashing.

 ### Update 2.0.2 2024/3/16
 · Fixed configs can't be saved.
 · Fixed DPS Counter doesn't work.